Updated: Sep 12

 Glucose actually plays a vitally important role in the production of glutathione.
 We actually have a complex endogenous antioxidant system that is ultimately fueled by glucose.
 Through the pentose phosphate pathway, glucose supplies hydrogen ions and electrons which we would call reducing power to NADPH, which is derived from niacin, which is also known as Vitamin B3.
 The enzyme glutathione reductase uses riboflavin, also known Vitamin B2 to pass this reducing power on to glutathione.
 Glutathione, the master endogenous antioxidant, then uses its reducing power to neutralize hydrogen peroxide to water to neutralize lipid peroxidase to less harmful hydroxy fatty acids and to recycle Vitamin C. Vitamin C recycles Vitamin E, the principle defense against liquid peroxidation in cellular membranes.

 Thus, the multiple roles of glutathione within the antioxidant defense system mitigating the accumulation of reactive oxygen species protecting vulnerable fatty acids within the cellular membranes and cleaning up any damage that has slipped through the system and are ultimately supported by reducing power derived from the glucose.

 So, instead of wasting more time reading books on ketogenic or carnivore diets, it would be in your best interest to start approaching nutrition from a cellular health stand point, since the basic foundations of human biochemistry, in the full context of research on hormones, supports this notion.

-Ditch the keto mania and run to get some bananas .... and make sure people you listen to have some experience / result in the field of human health !!!!
+Ditch the keto and now carnivore mania and run to get some bananas .... and make sure people you listen to have some experience / result in the field of human health !!!!